gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 assert(foo(input) == ...);
 ```

 So I had the idea of extracting all the `input = ...` data from the tests to build a good fuzzing corpus.
-My first go at it was a hand-written quick and dirty C++ lexer.
+My first go at it was a hand-written quick and dirty C++ lexer in Rust.
 It worked but it was clunky.
-Right after I finished it, I thought: why don't I use `tree-sitter` to properly parse C++?
+Right after I finished it, I thought: why don't I use `tree-sitter` to properly parse C++ in Rust?

 And so I did, and it turned out great, just 300 lines of Rust walking through each `TestXXX.cpp` file in the repository and using tree-sitter to extract each pattern.
 I used the query language of tree-sitter to do so: